cozy/cozy-flagship-app/README.md

 have access to a React Native Debuguer.
 If you are running MacOS on a M1 or M2 computer, use [this optimized version](https://github.com/chiragramani/FlipperReleases) instead.

-To have access to the AsyncStorage content you can install those 2 plugins: async-storage and async-storage-advanced (see https://github.com/cozy/cozy-react-native/pull/270 for more information)
+To have access to the AsyncStorage content you can install async-storage-advanced plugin (see https://github.com/cozy/cozy-react-native/pull/270 for more information).

 A guide for debugging in release mode can be found here: [How to retrieve logs in release mode](docs/how-to-retrieve-logs-in-release.md)

 ### Inspecting a webview

 #### Android

 In order to inspect the content of the webview & get access to the console:
 In chrome: `chrome://inspect/#devices`

 (you can read https://github.com/cozy/react-native-webview/blob/cozy_main/docs/Debugging.md#android--chrome for more informations)

 #### iOS

 If you have an iOS >= 16.4 you need to do the following:

 Add :
 ```
 #if __MAC_OS_X_VERSION_MAX_ALLOWED >= 130300 || \
     __IPHONE_OS_VERSION_MAX_ALLOWED >= 160400 || \